-- Advise threatened populations of the emergency, and apprising them of safety measures to be implemented. - Advise the Orange County OA of the emergency. - Identify the need for mutual aid and requesting such through the Orange County OA. - Proclaim a Local Emergency by local authorities. - Implement public warning and notification. - Evacuation and rescue operations. - Establish evacuation routes and road closures. - Medical care operations. - Care and shelter operations, including establishing shelters. - Facilitate return of evacuated individuals. - Access and perimeter control. - Public health operations. - Restoration of vital services and utilities. - Participate in an after-action evaluation.
+- Advising threatened populations of the emergency, and apprising them of safety measures to be implemented. - Advising the Orange County OA of the emergency. - Identifying the need for mutual aid and requesting such through the Orange County OA. - Proclamation of a Local Emergency by local authorities. - Dissemination of accurate and timely emergency public information and warning to the public. - Evacuation and rescue operations. - Establishing evacuation routes and road closures. - Medical care operations. - Care and shelter operations, including establishing shelters. - Facilitating return of evacuated individuals. - Access and perimeter control. - Public health operations. - Restoration of vital services and utilities. - Participating in an after-action evaluation.